Joseph Massino: Early years

-Joseph Massino was born on January 10, 1943, in New York City.
-He was one of three sons of Neapolitan-American Anthony and Adeline Massino.
-Raised in Maspeth, Queens, Massino has admitted to being a juvenile delinquent by the age of 12 and claimed that at 14 he ran away from home to Florida.
+Joseph Massino was born in New York City on January 10, 1943.
+He was one of three sons of Anthony and Adeline Massino, both of whom traced their familial origin to the Italian city of Naples.
+Raised in Maspeth, Queens, Massino admitted to being a juvenile delinquent by the age of 12 and claimed that to have run away to Florida at age 14.
 He dropped out of Grover Cleveland High School in tenth grade.

 Massino first met his future wife Josephine Vitale in 1956, and married her in 1960.
 The couple had three daughters.
-Massino also befriended Josephine's brother, Salvatore Vitale, who, after briefly serving in the Army, became one of Massino's most trusted allies.
-While athletic in youth, Massino was an avid cook, and grew overweight in adulthood.
-His weight gained him the nickname "Big Joey", and during a 1987 racketeering trial, when he asked FBI agent Joseph Pistone who was to play him in a film adaptation of his undercover work, Pistone joked that they could not find anyone fat enough.
-By 2004, Massino was suffering from diabetes and high blood pressure as well.
+Massino also befriended Josephine's brother, Salvatore Vitale, who, after briefly serving in the United States Army, became one of Massino's most trusted allies.
+While athletic in youth, Massino grew overweight in adulthood, and earned the nickname "Big Joey".
+During a 1987 racketeering trial, when he asked FBI agent Joseph Pistone who was to play him in a film adaptation of his undercover work, Pistone joked that they could not find anyone fat enough.
+By 2004, Massino was suffering from diabetes and high blood pressure.

-After he turned state's evidence, Massino claimed his first murder victim was a Bonanno crime family associate named Tommy Zummo, whom he shot dead some time in 1969.
-The killing aroused the ire of Maspeth-based Bonanno caporegime Philip "Rusty" Rastelli, but he remained unaware of Massino's participation, and a nephew of Rastelli ultimately helped Massino become his protégé.
-Rastelli would set Massino up as a lunch wagon operator as part of his "Workmen's Mobile Lunch Association", an effective protection racket; after paying a kickback to Rastelli in the form of membership dues, Massino was assured no competition where he operated.
+After turning state's evidence, Massino claimed his first murder victim was a Bonanno crime family associate named Tommy Zummo, whom he shot dead in 1969.
+The killing aroused the ire of Philip "Rusty" Rastelli, a Maspeth-based Bonanno caporegime (captain, or head of a "crew"), but he remained unaware of Massino's participation, and a nephew of Rastelli ultimately helped Massino become his protégé.
+Rastelli would set Massino up as a lunch wagon operator as part of his "Workmen's Mobile Lunch Association," an effective protection racket; after paying a kickback to Rastelli in the form of membership dues, Massino was assured no competition where he operated.